Essential Spots for Outdoor Dining in Chestnut Hill

 While there are delicious menus at every restaurant and bar on Germantown Avenue, some venues stand out if you’re looking for a side of sunshine with your meal.
 From secret gardens and laid-back cantinas to a historic café in the park, here’s where to get your fill of fresh air and local flavor.

 When in Chestnut Hill, a stop at the Market at the Fareway is a must.
 This modern farmers’ market sells local produce, deli sandwiches, and baked goods – and has one of the best outdoor environs around.
-Grab a craft brew inside the Market at Chestnut Hill Brewing Company (and wood-fired pizza if you’re hungry), then head outside to drink in the spacious beer garden or lounge around the fire pit in an oversized armchair.
+Grab a craft brew and wood-fired pizza inside the adjacent Chestnut Hill Brewing Company Taproom, then head outside to drink in the spacious beer garden or lounge around the fire pit in an oversized armchair.

 It doesn’t get more alfresco than eating trailside at Valley Green Inn, which overlooks the Wissahickon Creek.
 This historic roadhouse in Fairmount Park has been serving food since the 19th century and remains a welcome respite for hikers and passersby looking to fuel up.
 Come sit on the Inn’s expansive porch for classic American cuisine at lunch, dinner or Sunday brunch.